apache/spark/docs/sql-programming-guide.md

   <tr>
     <td><code>partitionColumn, lowerBound, upperBound</code></td>
     <td>
       These options must all be specified if any of them is specified.
+In addition,
-They describe how to partition the table when reading in parallel from multiple workers.
+      <code>numPartitions</code> must be specified.
+They describe how to partition the table when
+      reading in parallel from multiple workers.
       <code>partitionColumn</code> must be a numeric column from the table in question.
 Notice
       that <code>lowerBound</code> and <code>upperBound</code> are just used to decide the partition stride, not for filtering the rows in table.
 So all rows in the table will be